mehulagg/gitlab/doc/user/group/index.md

 1. Go to your group's **Members** page.
 1. Select the pencil icon in the row for the user you are editing.
-1. Select the orange `Change permissions` button.
+1. Select the orange `Edit permissions` button in the modal.

 ![Setting manual permissions](img/manual_permissions_v13_1.png)